 We consciously choose not to use palm oil in our formulations.
-Not because palm oil is harmful, but because of three specific considerations: formulation control, traceability and texture.
+Not because palm oil is harmful, but for three reasons: formula control, traceability and texture.

 What is palm oil?

-Palm oil is extracted from the fruit of the oil palm (Elaeis guineensis).
-It is one of the most widely used plant-based oils in the world, both in food and cosmetics.
-In soap, palm oil is commonly used for hardness and structural stability of the bar.
+Palm oil is extracted from the fruits of the oil palm (Elaeis guineensis).
+It is one of the most widely used vegetable oils in the world, both in food and cosmetics.
+In soap, palm oil is often used for hardness and structural stability of the bar.

-On INCI lists, palm oil appears as "Elaeis Guineensis Oil".
+On INCI lists you'll find palm oil as "Elaeis Guineensis Oil".
 Saponified palm oil is listed as "Sodium Palmate" or "Sodium Palm Kernelate".

-Our choice is a deliberate formulation decision based on three factors:
+Our decision is a conscious formulation choice based on three factors:

-Palm oil has properties that vary significantly between batches.
-This makes it difficult to keep texture, lather and skin feel exactly consistent from one production run to the next.
-We choose oils and butters that are more predictable in formulation, so every bar delivers the same experience.
+Palm oil has properties that can vary greatly from batch to batch.
+This makes it difficult to keep texture, foam and skin feel consistent from production to production.
+We choose oils and butters that are more predictable in formulation, so every bar offers the same experience.

-Full origin and supply chain control is essential to us.
-With our chosen oils, the origin and processing are clear and verifiable.
-This aligns with our philosophy of radical transparency: we want to account for every ingredient, from source to skin.
+Complete origin and chain control is essential to us.
+With our chosen oils, origin and processing are clear and verifiable.
+This fits with our philosophy of radical transparency: we want to account for every ingredient, from source to skin.

 Our formulas are developed with a focus on skin comfort.
 Alternative plant oils and butters give us more control over softness, residue and how the bar feels on the skin.
-The result is a product we can fine-tune precisely to the experience we aim for.
+The result is a product we can fine-tune precisely to the desired experience.

-The properties that palm oil is typically valued for in soap, we achieve with:
+The properties for which palm oil is usually valued in soap, we achieve with:

-- —Coconut oil (Sodium Cocoate) · provides hardness, lather formation and cleansing
+- -Coconut oil (Sodium Cocoate) · provides hardness, foaming and cleansing

-- —Shea butter (Butyrospermum Parkii Butter) · gives structure and moisturises
+- -Shea butter (Butyrospermum Parkii Butter) · gives structure and locks in moisture

 - -Olive oil (Sodium Olivate) · nourishes the skin and contributes to mildness